 Director of HRE

-Thomas Reiter is acting Director of Human Spaceflight and Robotic Exploration (D/HRE), as of 1 January 2016.
+David Parker took up duty as Director of Human Spaceflight and Robotic Exploration (D/HRE) on 1 April 2016.

 David Parker graduated from the University of Southampton with a degree in Aeronautics and Astronautics in 1984, and a PhD in 1989.

 In 1990, he joined British Aerospace Space Systems Ltd as a Guidance, Navigation and Control Engineer, working on Cluster as well as technology developments and studies for new space missions including small launch vehicles, sounding rockets and scientific spacecraft.